Oakland University Scholarships 2025–2026 | Automatic Merit, Costs & Honors

 Average Net Price: $13,584 (2022–23).
 This is what families actually paid on average after grants and scholarships — no loans included.

-Non-Resident Award (institutional scholarship, not state reciprocity): Out-of-state students with a 2.5 GPA who live in campus housing for their first two years pay the in-state tuition rate instead of the out-of-state rate.
+Non-Resident Award (institutional scholarship, not state reciprocity): Eligible out-of-state first-year and transfer students with a 2.5 GPA who (for first-years) live in OU housing for their first two years pay the in-state tuition rate instead of the out-of-state rate.

 Example: Tuition drops from $23,872.50 to $16,575 — saving about $7,297.50 (~$7,298) per year.